shopware/docs/guides/plugins/plugins/framework/flow/add-flow-builder-action.md

     - Use `$flow->getStore($key)` if you want to get the data from aware interfaces.
 E.g: `tag_id` in `TagAware`, `customer_id` from `CustomerAware` and so on.
     - Use `$flow->getData($key)` if you want to get the data from original events or additional data.
 E.g: `tag`, `customer`, `contactFormData` and so on.

 You also need to register this action in the container as a service.
-Make sure to define a tag `<tag name="flow.action" priority="600">` at `<plugin root>/src/Resources/config/services.xml`, that your action would be added to response of *`/api/_info/flow-actions.json`* API and `priority` will decide the order of action of API response:
+Make sure to define a tag `<tag name="flow.action" priority="600">` at `<plugin root>/src/Resources/config/services.xml`.
+This tag will ensure that your action is included in the response of the *`/api/_info/flow-actions.json`* API.
+The priority attribute will determine the order of the action in the API response.

 ```XML